 So Close, But A Little Bit Far

 The one thing that really sucks about the 16-inch MacBook Pro is that Apple doesn’t offer customization options in India.
 I mean, I personally wouldn’t want to upgrade to 8TB storage or 64GB RAM, but I’m sure there are others who might want to, and having that option would be nice!.
 For now, unless you go through the hassles of getting it imported from abroad, these bespoke options remain out of our reach.

 There are still only four Thunderbolt ports for connecting and no SD card slot (but a somewhat surprising headphone jack).
 Not ideal, but it’s not a big issue either with how many Thunderbolt accessories have cropped up in the past few years.
 They’ve still not touched the camera, for some reason, which could really do with some improvements above the noisy 720p FaceTime camera we have right now.

 Some users of the latest MacBook Pro are also experiencing issues with the display ghosting and ‘popping’ noises from the speakers.
 These are certainly not new issues in MacBooks but it’s disappointing to see them in a model that’s just been launched.

 Despite some issues, the 16-inch MacBook Pro is the best MacBook we’ve seen till date and if you’re looking to invest in a Pro (especially for professional reasons), this is definitely the one you should get.
-The new MacBook Pro is faster, so much better, just a bit heavier, and definitely pricier, but so very worth it.
+The new high end MacBook Pro is faster, so much better, just a bit heavier, and definitely pricier, but so very worth it.
 Now, if you’ll excuse me, I have to go and beg-borrow-steal money to be able to afford this dream machine.